railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 order you can note an analytic account.
 The analytic costs linked to this purchase will be managed by Open ERP to the receipt and confirmation of the supplier invoice.

-The ``hr_timesheet_invoice`` module lets you reinvoice the analytic costs automatically by reference to the parameters in the analytic accounts: such as pricelist, end customer, maximum amount, employee ????
+The :mod:`hr_timesheet_invoice` module lets you reinvoice the analytic costs automatically by reference to the parameters in the analytic accounts: such as pricelist, end customer, maximum amount, employee ????